Lakemast/WifiCar/README.md

 The only way to change topics permantly is via source code, if you change it using the HTTP web page when you reboot your robot the topics will be reset to the source code default.

 ## Repositories I used

+Thanks to these repositories I was able to do it.

 - [esp8266/Arduino](https://github.com/esp8266/Arduino)
 - [tzapu/WiFiManager](https://github.com/tzapu/WiFiManager)